infopark/scrivito_elastic_slider_widget/README.md

     gem 'scrivito_elastic_slider'

+Run bundle

+    $ bundle

-(Currently you need to download the gem files from github and install it locally.)
+(Currently you need to download the gem's files from github and install it locally.)

 Add this line to your app/assets/stylesheets/application.css: